thingsym/wp-auto-updater/readme.txt

 3. Disable Auto Update Themes and Plugins if necessary
 4. Automatically updates WordPress Core, Themes, Plugins and Translations to be updated at the time of automatic update
 5. The update history will be recorded

+== Frequently Asked Questions ==

+= Why not update on scheduled time ? =

+The possible causes are as follows:

+* The cron schedule was updated somewhere else.
+* The cron schedule has been reset.

+For example, when updating with wp-cli, the cron schedule may be updated.
+The cron schedule does not match the one set in WP Auto Updater.
+In that case, an alert is displayed on the settings screen.

+= Why are themes or plugins not updating at once ? =

+Depending on the update interval, it may not be surely updated.
+If you update monthly, there are too many themes and plugins to update and you cannot update at once.
+We recommend shortening the update interval.

 == Screenshots ==